-Impressively it was completely silent when we came home.
-It looked as expected, peaceful and normal, when walking through the door.
-Even though I knew what would happen I got scared as well when the friends did a classical and perfect jump-scare, as we know it from the horror genres, and screamed “Surprise!”
+Impressively it was utterly silent when we came home.
+It looked as expected, peaceful and normal when walking through the door.
+Even though I knew what would happen, I got scared as well when the friends did a classical and perfect jump-scare, as we know it from the horror genres, and screamed “Surprise!”

-Since it’s hard to keep track on what actually happens in a noisy inferno of a surprise I have italicised four important keywords through the text: learn, understand, control and expect.
+Since it’s hard to keep track of what actually happens in a noisy inferno of a surprise, I have italicised four essential keywords through the text: learn, understand, control and expect.
 This is so we can study from a cognitive perspective the subtle and quiet mind activities when exposed to a surprise.

 If I say that a surprise is a condition of learning, does that mean we should scare people to make them learn?
 Absolutely not!
 Considering the unhealthy level of emotions when exposed to a surprise, learning by scaring is not an option.
 But if a surprise is a state of learning, does that mean that people don’t learn if we don’t hear them screaming?

 The reason why we don’t scream every time we understand (apart from Archimedes that cried Eureka) is because the evolution has equipped us with a memory.
-So when we interpret information we know from our prior experiences and knowledge that a car is a car, and so on.
-But if there would be a giraffe on the top of the car’s roof it would certainly attract our attention and make us curious.
-We wouldn’t cry Eureka, but we would certainly start speculating about the giraffe.
-Our curiosity combined with our emotions is what creates a motivational engine to learn.
+So when we interpret the information, we know from our prior experiences and knowledge that a car is a car, and so on.
+But if there would be a giraffe on the top of the car’s roof, it would undoubtedly attract our attention and make us curious.
+We wouldn’t cry Eureka, but we would indeed start speculating about the giraffe.
+Our curiosity, combined with our emotions is what creates a motivational engine to learn.
 But if we scare without care, the motivational engine will be turned off (or be redirected).
-So if we like to understand what makes the engine of motivation to spin in a positive direction we need to go beyond the physical reactions and look at the narrative construction from a cognitive perspective.
+So if we like to understand what makes the engine of motivation to spin in a positive direction, we need to go beyond the physical reactions and look at the narrative construction from a cognitive perspective.
 This is to understand what makes people not turning off a game or leaving the cinema when exposed to horror.

-As a narrative constructor you always think in terms of learning and how people will interpret the information.
-The reason for this is that our goal is to undercut the understanding in order to create surprise, curiosity and suspense.
+As a narrative constructor, you always think regarding learning and how people will interpret the information.
+The reason for this is that our goal is to undercut the understanding to create surprise, curiosity and suspense.
 If thinking of a surprise and how it involves emotions, one could say that putting someone on suspense, which we were exposed to when we slowly learned about the surprise party (step by step) the similarities with the process of learning can be seen.
-What the narrative constructor actually does is to withhold and forward information in order to make people hypothesising.
+What the narrative constructor actually does is to withhold and forward information to make people hypothesising.
 When doing this, the narrative constructor keeps the emotions going like an engine.
-You hold back and speed, hold back, speed…
+You hold back and speed, hold back speed…

-Since controlling someone’s emotions doesn’t sound like nice thing to do one can wonder what is a good or not a good way to handle the cognitive vehicle of narrative?
+Since controlling someone’s emotions doesn’t sound like a nice thing to do, one can wonder what is good or not a good way to handle the cognitive vehicle of narrative?

-Since my aim is to tell how surprises and emotions work beyond physical reactions and horror genres, I hope you are ready to investigate the final piece from the surprise party that will explain what happened to my child who screamed, cried, laughed and had a hard time to breathe.
+Since I aim to tell how surprises and emotions work beyond physical reactions and horror genres, I hope you are ready to investigate the final piece from the surprise party that will explain what happened to my child who screamed, cried, laughed and had a hard time to breathe.